Anant-mishra1729/web-search/README.md

 # web-search plugin
+**This is a standalone plugin for zsh with no need of installing Oh-my-zsh**

 The code of plugin belongs to ohmyzsh, I have copied the code from the functions.zsh and web-search.plugin.zsh to make this plugin work without any need of installing Oh-my-zsh!
-This plugin adds aliases for searching with Google, Wiki, Bing, YouTube and other popular services.

 Open your `~/.zshrc` file and add this line `source <PATH OF PLUGIN.ZSH FILE>